-Governments could requisition our vessels or vessels we acquire during a period of war or emergency, resulting in loss of earnings.
+Governments could requisition our vessels during a period of war or emergency, resulting in loss of earnings.

-A government could requisition vessels for title or hire.
+A government could requisition for title or hire our vessels.
 Requisition for title occurs when a government takes control of a vessel and becomes the owner.
 Requisition for hire occurs when a government takes control of a vessel and effectively becomes the charterer at dictated charter rates.
 Generally, requisitions occur during a period of war or emergency.
+Although we would be entitled to compensation in the event of a requisition, the amount and timing of payment of such compensation is uncertain.
 Government requisition of any of our vessels or vessels we acquire could negatively impact our revenues should we not receive adequate compensation.